 Sculptures & Statues

-You may also be interested in taking photos of these statues and sculptures:
+You may also be interested in taking photos of these statues and sculptures in your area:

-Glenn Stone-Muffler Man is a large fiberglass figure with a large ax, which is replaced with a sugar cane every season.
-When it was first placed in 1964 it advertised a car shop.
+Glenn Stone-Muffler Man is a large fiberglass figure with a large ax which is replaced with a sugar cane every season and interestingly when it was first placed in 1964 it advertised a car shop.

 The Mormon Battalion Monument is a non-profit organization whose role is to help keep the Mormon Battalion alive in memory.